Sachin737/NewsApp/README.md

-<h1>This site is created using ReactJS and NewsAPI is used to fetch news of different categories.</h1>
+**This site is created using ReactJS and NewsAPI is used to fetch news of different categories.**

 ![Screenshot from 2023-01-05 18-40-35](https://user-images.githubusercontent.com/89219332/210788741-2eab206a-1fe2-45b0-8af4-52a847e753d1.png)